 This is also not an exhaustive list of everything that I’ve used.
 As most homeschool moms know we kind of tend to try a good bit of curricula out until we find what we really like and what works.
 I’m also one of those homeschoolers that didn’t use one brand that came prepackaged with all subjects except for the first few years.
 The first few years I homeschooled we did that until I was ready to venture out into the water and start trying different programs and different styles.
 Then I started mixing and matching until I found what worked for me and each of our children.

 That’s the beauty of homeschooling.
 You can pick a prepackaged curriculum or mix and match.
 It’s completely up to you!
 Remember you are not a public school, you are a homeschooler.
 That is so empowering!
 It also frees you up to do what is best for each of your children.
-If you have any questions about any of the curriculum that I’ve used, feel free to ask.
+If you have any questions about any of the curricula that I’ve used, feel free to ask.

 - Five In a Row